LTopaloglou/neural-tictactoe/README.txt

 The neural network is trained on data created by randomly playing moves, and a min/max algorithm is used to determine the ideal outputs of our network and calculate cost thereafter.
-The neural network is currently set to have one hidden layer with 9 nodes, but the NeuralNet class allows you to easily add more hidden layers with however many nodes you like.
+The neural network is currently set to have two hidden layers with 9 nodes each, but the NeuralNet class allows you to easily add more hidden layers with however many nodes you like.